Anze-/PyPeTractors/README.md

 PyPeTractors
 ============

-Phisics modeling of pendulum with three magnetic attractors in a gravity field in Python(mostly).
+Physics modeling of pendulum with three magnetic attractors in a gravity field in Python(mostly).

 Sources
 --------------